Frequently Asked Questions

 20. Do I need to stay at the required hotels?

-All patients must stay at one of our two selected hotels.
+All patients must stay at one of our our specially selected hotels.
 Our hotel policy exists for patient safety and helps us insure appointments and surgeries will start on time with a minimal amount of waiting for all patients.

 21. How soon can I get pregnant after reversal?